ccao-data/data-architecture/docs/design-docs/reporting-sot.md

-# Design doc: Reporting source-of-truth (SoT) views
+# Design doc: Reporting source-of-truth (SoT) tables

-This doc describes the design of a new set of reporting SQL views that aim to make the CCAO's reporting more consistent, durable, debuggable, and useful.
+This doc describes the design of a new set of reporting SQL tables that aim to make the CCAO's reporting more consistent, durable, debuggable, and useful.

 ## Motivation